johnnymast/redbox-whois/README.md

 ### Save the output to a file

 The saveOutput function has an optional parameter which is the path to the file.
-If you don not specify a path the output will be stored as whois.txt.
+If you do not specify a path the output will be stored as whois.txt.
 The saveOutput function will return the WhoisClient object so you can chain it with getOutput() if you wish.